xmonader/letsbuildacompiler-pretty/src/tutor04_interpreters.md

 these characters before processing the next one.
 A  natural way to do this would  be  with  procedure  Match, except that Match's error  message  prints  the character, which of course for the CR and/or  LF won't look so great.
-What we need is a special proce- dure for this, which we'll no doubt be using over and over.
+What we need is a special procedure for this, which we'll no doubt be using over and over.
 Here it is:

 ```delphi